Open Source CLI

 Info

 CI/CD components and templates do not have CVEs in public vulnerability databases.
-The PBOM is primarily an inventory and compliance tool — it tells you what’s in your pipeline, not whether those items have known vulnerabilities.
+The PBOM is primarily an inventory and compliance tool: it tells you what's in your pipeline, not whether those items have known vulnerabilities.
 For image vulnerability scanning, use trivy image or grype directly on the images.

-| Control | Issues | Description |
+| Key | Type | Description |

 |---|---|---|